-H. Live Hearing Procedures
+5. Live Hearing Procedures

-- 1. Hearing Officer/Panel will open and establish rules and expectations for the hearing; - 2.
-The Parties will each be given the opportunity to provide opening statements; - 3.
-Hearing Panel/Officer will ask questions of the Parties and Witnesses; - 4.
-Parties will be given the opportunity for live crossexamination after Hearing Officer/Panel conducts its initial round of questioning - 5.
-During the Parties' cross-examination, the Hearing Officer/Panel will have the authority to pause cross-examination at any time for the purposes of asking its own follow up questions and at any time necessary in order to enforce the established rules of decorum. - 6.
-Should a Party or the Party's Advisor choose not to cross-examine a Party or Witness, the Party shall affirmatively waive cross-examination through a written or oral statement to the Hearing Officer/ Panel.
-A Party's waiver of cross-examination does not eliminate the ability of the Hearing Officer/Panel to use statements made by the Party.
+- a.
+Hearing Chair will open and review the rules and expectations for the hearing. - b.
+The parties will each be given the opportunity to provide opening statements. - c.
+The Hearing Chair will ask questions of the parties and witnesses.
+Parties will be given the opportunity for live cross-examination after the Hearing Chair conducts its initial round of questioning. - d.
+During the parties' cross-examination, the Hearing Chair will have the authority to pause cross-examination at any time for the purposes of asking its own follow up questions and at any time necessary in order to enforce the established Rules of Decorum. - e.
+Should a party or the party's advisor choose not to cross-examine a party or witness, the party shall affirmatively waive cross-examination through a written or oral statement to the

-I. Live Cross-Examination Procedure
+Hearing Chair.
+A party's waiver of crossexamination does not eliminate the ability of the Hearing Chair to use statements made by the party.

-- 1. Each party's advisor will conduct live crossexamination of the other party or parties and witnesses.
-During this live-cross examination the advisor will ask the other party or parties and witnesses' relevant questions and follow-up questions, including those challenging credibility directly, orally, and in real time. - 2.
-Before any cross-examination question is answered, the Hearing Officer or Hearing panel will determine if the question is relevant.
-See Appendix B. Crossexamination questions that are duplicative of those already asked, including by the Hearing Officer or Hearing panel may be deemed irrelevant if they have been asked and answered.
+6. Live Cross-Examination Procedure

-J. Review of Recording
+- a.
+The parties are not permitted to conduct crossexamination; it must be conducted by their advisor.
+As a result, if a party does not select an advisor, the University will select an advisor to serve in this role for the limited purpose of conducting the cross-examination at no fee or charge to the party. - b.
+Each party's advisor will conduct live crossexamination of the other party or parties and witnesses.
+During this live-cross examination the advisor will ask the other party or parties and witnesses relevant questions and follow-up questions, including those challenging credibility directly, orally, and in real time. - c.
+Before any cross-examination question is answered, the Hearing Chair will determine if the question is relevant.
+[See Appendix B].
+Cross-examination questions that are duplicative of those already asked, including by the Hearing Chair may be deemed irrelevant if they have been asked and answered. - d.
+If a party does not attend the live hearing, the party's advisor may appear and conduct cross-examination on their behalf. - e.
+If neither a party nor their advisor appear at the hearing, the University will provide an advisor to appear on behalf of the non-appearing party.

-1. The recording of the hearing will be available for review by the parties within 10-14 business days unless there are any extenuating circumstances.
-The recording of the hearing will not be provided to parties or advisors of choice.
+7. Review of Recording

-K. Determination Regarding Responsibility
+The recording of the hearing will be available for review by the parties within 10-14 business days unless there are any extenuating circumstances.

-Standard of Proof - Preponderance of the Evidence
+K. Standard of Proof & Determination

-The University uses the preponderance of the evidence standard for investigations and determinations regarding responsibility of Formal Complaints covered under this Policy.
+Standard of Proof - Preponderance of the Evidence The University uses the preponderance of the evidence standard for investigations and determinations regarding responsibility of Formal Complaints covered under this Policy.
 This means that the investigation and hearing determines whether it is more likely than not that a violation of the Policy occurred.
-For Student Respondents found responsible of a Title IX violation, sanctioning will be determined by the Hearing Officer(s).
-See Appendix C in the Title IX Grievance Policy for the range of sanctions for students.